Nobel Laureates Donna Strickland and Myron Scholes honoured at street naming event

 Strickland Way runs from A.N.
 Bourns Science Building to the Gerald Hatch Centre and Scholes Way runs from the David Braley Athletic Centre to Togo Salmon Hall.

-Throughout the day, Strickland connected with McMaster students, faculty, alumni and leaders with intimate chats and Q&A event.
+Throughout the day, Strickland connected with McMaster students, faculty, alumni and leaders with intimate chats and a Q&A event.

 She began the day in a setting very familiar to her.
 Eng Phys students gathered around a table in a lab in Burke Science Building, where they asked Strickland questions related to life as a researcher and Nobel Prize winner.